-A placement planning meeting will be undertaken within 72 hours of the young person moving into M. Street or S. Road.
+A placement planning meeting will be undertaken within 72 hours of the young person moving into P. road.
 At this meeting the following things are clarified:

-What are the young person's expectations from the placement; what do they want to achieve and how do they want to be supported to achieve this.
+- What are the young person's expectations from the placement; what do they want to achieve and how do they want to be supported to achieve this. - What are the expectations of the young person by the home i.e. attend key-work sessions. - Information regarding the young person's history & background is shared to ensure that their individual needs are known and they are offered the appropriate support (this can be shared at a separate time if it is not appropriate for the young person to be present.)

-- What are the expectations of the young person by the home i.e. attend keywork sessions. - Information regarding the young person's history & background is shared to ensure that their individual needs are known and they are offered the appropriate support (this can be shared at a separate time if it is not appropriate for the young person to be present.) - An up to date Risk Assessment is provided by the social worker prior to any new placement commencing.
+An up to date Risk Assessment is provided by the social worker prior to any new placement commencing.
 Any uncertainty in the Risk Assessment is discussed and clarified at this meeting if not addressed prior.

-It is also important during the placement planning process that M. Street and S. Road can establish whether a move to long term accommodation was the wish of the young person or not.
-It is more likely that a young person will run away from a new placement if the placement is not of their choosing.
+It is also important during the placement planning process that P. road can establish whether a move to long term residential was the wishes of the young person or not.
+It is more likely that a young person will runaway from a new placement if the placement is not of their choosing.